 Things change.
 Slowly and sometimes, quickly.
-Here is a photo of Hance Rapid from March, 2012.
-The left run is between the big "Muffin" (also called the Brain or Hamburger) rock and the left shore.
-The summer monsoons of 2012 brought a wall of boulders into the left side of the rapid, and this run is now closed.
+On the right is a photo of Hance Rapid from March, 2012.
+The left run was between the big "Muffin" (also called the Brain or Hamburger) rock and the left shore.
+The summer monsoons of 2012 brought a wall of boulders into the left side of the rapid, and this left run is now closed (below).

 Here's a series of five photos taken from shore of a Western River Expeditions motorized raft hitting the big wave in Hermit August 6, 2010.
 One passenger was forcibly thrown from the raft, while another sustained a compound arm fracture.
 Bystanders on shore noted the motorized boat was at full speed entering the hole and that there was plenty of room to miss this hole on either side, or go slower.
 The fifth photo shows feet in the air.

 Here's an upstream view of Crystal Rapid at river mile 98.8.
 Sometimes you will need to think about what's immediately downstream of the rapid you are running.
 As this photo shows, if you run right in Crystal, try to stay way right.
 If you go left in Crystal, try to stay way left.
 If you end up in the middle of the river in Crystal, beware the Rock Garden, clearly seen in this photo.
 The big boulder in this photo of the Rock Garden is called "Big Red".
 Go right or left, but don't attempt to go right down the middle.